Fresh Off the Boat: A Memoir: Content

 The memoir relates Huang's childhood, spent first in Washington, D.C., and later in Orlando, Florida.
 Huang, one of three sons of Taiwanese immigrants, struggled with his identity growing up.
 Hip hop and African American culture provided a sympathetic counterpoint to the racism and exclusion he experienced at school.
 Huang was exposed to cooking through his parents; his mother prepared traditional Taiwanese dishes at home, and he learned American regional cuisines through cooking at his father's Orlando restaurants.

 Huang writes about his college days, his short careers as a lawyer and as a stand-up comic, and various forays into illicit commerce.
-Success came with the opening of BaoHaus, but there were failures, also - his restaurant Xiao Ye was closed after being panned by critics.
+Success came with the opening of BaoHaus, but there were failures, also - his restaurant Xiao Ye was closed after being seriously panned by critics.
 In the book, Huang discusses Taiwanese cuisine and his relationship with Asian cooking in general.

 Reception

-Literary critic Dwight Garner, reviewing in The New York Times, commented on Huang's "bluster" and crude language, but appreciated the author's humor and observations on American culture.
+Literary critic Dwight Garner, reviewing in The New York Times, commented on Huang's "bluster" and rude language, but appreciated the author's humor and observations on American culture.
 Garner called the book "a surprisingly sophisticated memoir about race and assimilation in America" and a "rowdy...counterpoint" to other memoirs dealing with the immigrant experience.
 The book received a "starred" review from Publishers Weekly.
 Kirkus Reviews called Huang a "unique voice with a provocative point of view."
 The book received praise from celebrity chef Anthony Bourdain, who called it "[m]ercilessly funny and provocative".